Molecular Medicine (B.Sc.)

 - 2nd to 6th subject semester: limited admission (application to the University)

 Note: After the application there will be a written test.
-The result will be considered in the selection.
+Passing the test is a prerequisite for enrolment.

 The range of courses in the bachelor?s programme provides a general foundation in natural sciences and medicine.
 The courses not only offer scientific knowledge but also practical and methodical experience.
 Courses span lectures, seminars and many internships.
 The Bachelor's Programme in Molecular Medicine aims to offer the students education that provides the basis either for occupational opportunities in the field of natural science, or an in-depth master's programme.

 The three years of the bachelor's programme are structured didactically.

 During the first year of study, students acquire intensive basic knowledge in the subjects of chemistry, physics and biology that is required to understand molecular medical contexts.
 The range of courses is organized in cooperation with the Faculties of Physics, Chemistry, and Biology.

 In the second year of study, the students receive a foundation in medicine.
 Knowledge and methods are learned in the three medical basic disciplines anatomy, physiology and biochemistry.
 Much practical experience in laboratories is gained, teaching students basic methods as well as methods specially pertaining to molecular medicine.
 Lab rotations are offered directly in the research labs of the Medical Faculty.
 The bachelor's degree is the first vocational qualifying degree.
 Graduates are familiar with the basic issues of scientific methods in the environment of medical research.
 They additionally are versed in a broad spectrum of molecular medical methods and can apply them competently in every research laboratory.